Immigration & Residency

 What a Work Permit Allows

-• Work for a specific employer or within a defined role
+• Work for a specific employer or within defined conditions

 • Earn income legally within the host country

-• Participate in the labor market under certain conditions
+• Participate in the labor market under controlled terms

 How It Differs from Travel Permission

-Travel authorization—such as a visa or entry clearance—relates to entering or staying in a country.
-A work permit specifically relates to employment.
+Travel authorization relates to entering or staying in a country.
+A work permit relates specifically to employment.

 How It Differs from Permanent Residency